alanmxll/login_with_bloc_api/README.md

 # login_with_bloc_api

+A login authentication API that follows a Clean Architecture standard made for an App that uses Bloc (Cubit).

 ## Running the Application Locally

 Run `aqueduct serve` from this directory to run the application.
 For running within an IDE, run `bin/main.dart`.
 By default, a configuration file named `config.yaml` will be used.